-Table 8 shows that all types of commercial and industrial development will create a square foot cost justifying a commercial/industrial fee.
+Jack Schreder & Associates, Inc. Biggs Unified School District-Developer Fee Study / March 2022 Table 7 shows that all types of commercial and industrial development will create a square foot cost justifying a commercial/industrial fee.
 Thus, a reasonable relationship between commercial and industrial development and the impact on the District is shown.
 Based on this relationship, the levying of commercial and industrial developer fees is justified in the District.

-Extent of Mitigation of School Facility Costs Provided by Level I Commercial/ Industrial Fees.
+Extent of Mitigation of School Facility Costs Provided by Level I Commercial/Industrial Fees

-Each square foot of commercial and industrial development creates a school facility cost ranging from \$0.07 to \$5.95 per square foot.
-The cost per square foot of commercial/industrial construction exceeds the District's share of the Level I commercial fee of \$0.66 in all categories of construction, with the exception of mini storage.
-Therefore, the District is justified to collect \$0.66 per square foot of commercial/industrial construction with the exception of mini storage.
-Mini storage should be collected at \$0.07 per square foot.
+Each square foot of commercial and industrial development creates a school facility cost ranging from \$0.08 to \$6.97 per square foot.
+The cost per square foot of commercial/industrial construction exceeds the Level I commercial fee of \$0.78 in all categories of construction, with the exception of mini storage.
+Mini storage should be collected at \$0.08 per square foot of construction.
+Therefore, the District is justified to collect \$0.78 per square foot of commercial/industrial construction.